fbradyirl/webex_bot/README.md

 Python package for a Webex Bot based on websockets.

-* Uses the [websocket][1] module to receive incoming messages via a Mercury channel, thus avoiding the need to have a public IP for incoming webhooks.
+* Uses the [websocket][1] module to receive incoming messages, thus avoiding the need to have a public IP for incoming webhooks.
 * Uses the [webexteamssdk][2] package to send back replies from the bot.